—a few facts to show that all those conspiracists who sell books and other products on the mythological Lincoln and

 To put cake on the icing, on June 23rd 1862, during the debates of the second issue of greenbacks, Thaddeus introduced an amendment to the bill which would have abrogated the right of the holder of greenbacks to convert them into 5/20 bonds at their face value…..

-When it was pointed out to Thaddeus that it is convertibility that keeps greenbacks at par, this came up from him: “I do not care what is the cause of their keeping at par“……
+When it was pointed out to Thaddeus that it was convertibility that kept greenbacks at par, this came up from him: “I do not care what is the cause of their keeping at par“……

 After he realized the majority of the House is opposed to his idea, Thaddeus retreated: “I will withdraw my amendment, although it is in accordance with the wishes of the Secretary of the Treasury” —the right to convert was not taken away until July 1, 1863.

 “The next scheme for robbing the people was the national bank act, passed in 1863.
 Of all the villainous schemes of robbery ever practiced upon any people our national banking system stands pre-eminent.” —wrote Sarah in chapter 3, and she was right.